Download page Database Blocking Sessions Window.

 - Click the Blocking Sessions tab.

-Expand the tree of a blocking session to see the sessions it is blocking
+From the Database Blocking Tree window you can expand the tree of a blocking session to see the sessions it is blocking.

-On the Database Sessions window you can see the following information:
+From the Database Sessions window, you can view:

 - Session ID: the Session ID of the sessions causing the block, and the sessions being blocked